 Annual open enrollment

-The annual open enrollment period for all participants of State ORP is January 1 to March 1 each year.
+The annual open enrollment period for active participants of State ORP is January 1 to March 1 each year.
 During the annual open enrollment period you may:

 - Choose to change service providers; or

-You contribute a tax-deferred 9 percent of gross pay.
-Your employer contributes 5 percent of your gross pay to your chosen service provider for allocation to your State ORP account.
+You contribute a tax-deferred 9% of gross pay.
+Your employer contributes 5% of your gross pay to your chosen service provider for allocation to your State ORP account.

 - Your retirement benefit consists of your account balance at retirement, made up of contributions made by you and your employer throughout your years of employment, as well as any earnings on those contributions.
 It is not based on a set formula, and you assume all investment and longevity risk.

 - You select one of four service providers, contracted by PEBA, to administer your State ORP account.
 You choose the provider that best suits your needs.

 - You have immediate rights to your entire account balance, including employee and employer contributions, when you leave covered employment or reach age 59½.